 How to Read the Heat Pump Label?

-Still, it gets much easier when you understand that most of it aren’t intended for your typical homeowner to grasp.
+Still, it gets much easier when you understand that most aren’t intended for your typical homeowner to grasp.

-When looking at the label itself, only about nine of those labels may be of any use, assuming you are not a certified electrician anyway.
+When looking at the label itself, only about nine of those labels may be used, assuming you are not a certified electrician anyway.

 Below, we will go over each of those nine different categories and explain their importance to you and why you would need to have that information on hand in the first place.